bitifet/pasar/README.md

 <a name="TODO"></a> TODO:
 -------------------------

-  * Easy testing witn automated (but customizable) '/form' views.
+  * Easy querying while developing with automated (but customizable) '/form' facilities.

+  * Posibility to execute predefined tests clientside thought /test facilities.

   * Global access control policies, including restriction to some functionalities like /help, etc...